 Even after disabling the high-voltage system, there is still electrical energy inside the high-voltage battery.
-The high-voltage battery must therefore neither be damaged nor opened over the course of rescue measures.
+The highvoltage battery must therefore neither be damaged nor opened during the rescue measures.

 If the high-voltage battery has been damaged due to the effects of an accident, avoid any contact with the high-voltage battery or with any liquids and vapours escaping from the high-voltage battery.